AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/import_bus.md

 The import bus pulls items and fluids (and whatever else, given addons) from the inventory it's touching and pushes them into [network storage](../ae2-mechanics/import-export-storage.md).

+For purposes of lag reduction, if the import bus has not imported something recently, it goes into a sort of "sleep mode" where it operates slowly, and wakes up and accelerates to full speed when it successfully imports something.

 They are [cable subparts](../ae2-mechanics/cable-subparts.md)

 # Filtering